fairscape/fairscape-cli/docs/getting-started.md

+---
 ## RO-Crate
+---

 The interface uses the `fairscape-cli` root command to invoke all sub-commands.

-### Create a new RO-Crate

 All RO-Crate operations are invoked using the `rocrate` sub-command.

+---

+### Create RO-Crate
-Creation of an RO-Crate is performed by the `create` sub-command.
-It uses one optional parameter `guid`, three required parameters `name`, `organization-name`, `project-name`, and a location on the disk `ROCRATE_PATH`
+An RO-Crate can be created either by the `create` or `init` sub-command.
+While `create` allows users to choose the destination directory using the `ROCRATE_PATH` argument, `init` creates the RO-Crate in the present working directory.
+Both commands use one optional parameter `guid`, five required parameters `name`, `description`, `keywords`, `organization-name`, and `project-name`.

 ``` bash
 fairscape-cli rocrate create [OPTIONS] ROCRATE_PATH